adamelliotfields/mitx-6002x/README.md

 ![MITx](mitx.png)

-# Introduction to Computational Thinking and Data Science.
+# Introduction to Computational Thinking and Data Science

 ### About This Course